gigwegbe/synthetic_data_with_nvidia_replicator_and_edge_impulse/README.md

 - Fixed position
 - Fixed Camera but not random
-- Lightning and light parameters
+- Fixed Lightning and light parameters
 - Change background material